elhamamini/MechaCar_Statistical_Analysis-2/README.md

 Data Provided: <br /> <i>MechaCar_mpg.csv <br /> Suspension_Coil.csv</i><br />

 ---
-# OVERVIEW
+# Overview
-AutosRUS is reviewing some statistical data points in the manufacturing production process to look for more consistency and identify improvement opportunities.
+AutosRUS is reviewing statistical data points in the manufacturing process to find opportunities where higher consistency.
 Analysts have been tasked to:
   - review data points gathered from prototype vehicles to determine predictable MPG
-  - provide summary status for suspension coil manufacturing processes in whole and by individual manufacturing locations
+  - provide summary statistics for suspension coil manufacturing in whole and by individual manufacturing locations
-  - using T-Test models, provide insight to consistancy in finished production of this part
+  - using T-Test models, provide insight to consistancy measures for this finished part
-  - propose testing to futher compare MechaCars against competitive manufacturers for marketing and the company's research & development
+  - propose a study to futher compare MechaCar against competitive manufacturers

 ## Linear Regression to Predict MPG

 <img src="static/resources/multi-linear.png" alt="Multi Linear Regression" width="600"/> <br />

 - This is a multi-linear regression model on six data points of 50 prototype vehicles.
-Found significant correlation of vehicle length and ground clearance to effect MPG.
-There is minor correlation to MPG with vehicle weight as well; however, it does not fall within standard tolerance to be considered a consequential contributor at this time.
+Found significant correlation of <i>vehicle length</i> and <i>ground clearance</i> to effect MPG.
+There is minor correlation to MPG with vehicle weight as well; however, it does not fall within tolerance to be considered a consequential contributor at this time.
+There is a high correlation with the overall MPG coefficient in the intercept vector to conclude there are other data points not present.
+- The slope of this model cannot be considered to be zero, due to an extremely small p-value as shown in the results.
+This determines that the null hypothesis should not be considered.
+- Analysis suggests the results above, and an r-sqared of better than 71%, this model will provide effective MPG predictions of MechaCar prototypes.
 <br />

 ## Summary Statistics on Suspension Coils